 There are certain types of photo that rely on colour for impact.
 Monochrome images may be produced in a number of ways.
 Following are the different styles in Monochrome Photography:

-: The Monochrome photos subject works best when it has a varied range of black, grey and white shades.
+Tone and Contrast Photography: The Monochrome photo’s subject works best when it has a varied range of black, grey and white shades.
 The dark and light areas in images create tone and contrast in a picture.
 Extended exposure shots work really fine in monochrome photography, in particular where there is moving water or clouds or moving subjects.
-The blurring of the movement also includes textural contrast with any solid objects in the frame and a tripod is needed to keep the camera
+The blurring of the movement also includes textural contrast with any solid objects in the frame and a tripod is needed to keep the camera at a standstill.

-: Monochromatic photography is not limited to black and white.
+Monochrome Colour Photography: Monochromatic photography is not limited to black and white.
 For example Sepia filter.
 The sepia slowly asserts the tones of black and white images and transforms them into shades of reddish-brown.
 Monochromatic red expresses apprehension or unrest but also appears gentler in nature with the change of seasons.
-A monochromatic blue format can delicately allude to a subjects state or highlight feature.
+A monochromatic blue format can delicately allude to a subject’s state or highlight feature.